 They accept books written in English, but must be in good condition.
 To donate used books, please check the Books Beyond Borders Giving Guide for a preview of the types of books they accept.
 Books can be dropped off at Kong Beng Industrial Building, 41 Jalan Pemimpin #03-01E, 577186, Monday to Sunday from 11 am to 6 pm.

 If you have over twenty books in excellent condition, Books Beyond Borders can arrange for a pick-up.
 Contact email@example.com or use the Live Chat feature.

-This global website has an active group in Singapore and encourages us to recycle everything in the home and throwing nothing away.
-Even an old plank of wood might be wanted by someone else, so stick it on the website and find out.
-People who are interested can contact you directly and collect the items themselves – hassle free!
-Join the SG group for free here.
+Also known as SGFreecycle, this global movement has an active group in Singapore.
+It encourages recycling and throwing nothing away by connecting people giving away goods to others seeking the same items.
+Even an old plank of wood might be wanted by someone else!
+So, stick your donations on the website, Facebook page or Yahoo mailing group to find out.
+People who are interested can contact you directly and collect the items themselves – hassle-free!

 The Salvation Army

 Unwanted goods like electronic devices, books and furniture from your home or office can help local communities in an important and practical way.
 Just drop them off at any Salvation Army Donation In Kind booths.
 The charity’s social enterprise arm, Red Shield Industries, will then process them and retail those in good condition at their Family Stores located all over the island.